UltimateModuleCreator/umc-crud/README.md

 ## Compatibility

-This module was developed an tested on Magento Open Source 2.3.4.
+This module was developed and tested on Magento Open Source 2.3.4 and 2.3.5.
 I plan to support this for later versions also.
 It may work for versions before 2.3.4, but I didn't test.

 ## What it does: